urso/jsdoc-simple/README.md

 ## Features ##

-- very simple and readable layout
+- Very simple and readable layout.
-- Support for additional files and resources
+- Support for additional files and resources.
-- Scripts and CSS-Files in additional Resource files will be copied automatically.
+- Scripts and CSS-Files in additional Resource files will be copied. automatically.
 So one can develop and test examples indiviually and easily create a self contained documentation.
-- Support for Markdown Resource files
+- Support for Markdown Resource files.
-- Markdown processing for Class-, Method-, Property-, Event-descriptions
+- Markdown processing for Class-, Method-, Property-, Event-descriptions.
-- Dynamically filterable(using regular expressions) symbol index
+- Dynamically filterable (using regular expressions) symbol index.
+- 'cssFile' user-defined option that allows the use of a different css file for the documentation's styling.

 An example javascript library using jsdoc-simple can be found at: [http://github.com/urso/qc.js](http://github.com/urso/qc.js)